itouchz/awesome-deep-time-series-representations/README.md

 If your papers are missing or you have other requests, please contact patara.t@ku.th, post an issue, or create a pull request. <br/>
 We will update this repository a regular basis in accordance with the top-tier conference publication cycles to maintain up-to-date.

-> **Accompanying Paper**: Deep Learning for Universal Representations of Time Series: A Survey _submitted to_ ACM Computing Surveys
+> **Accompany Paper**: Deep Learning for Universal Representations of Time Series: A Survey _submitted to_ ACM Computing Surveys
 ```bibtex
 TBD
 ```